hossein1376/grape/README.md

 ## Usage

-Main philosophy is to embed Grape into the struct which handlers are a method to it, right next to some other fields like models, setting etc.
+Main philosophy is to embed Grape into the struct which handlers are a method to it, next to other fields like models, settings, etc.
 In this approach, instead of changing handlers' argument to accept a specific context;
 all the helper methods are available through the receiver.